wmorgan/dcos-docs/1.7/usage/cli/install.md

     <a href="/wp-content/uploads/2016/01/git.png" rel="attachment wp-att-2945"><img src="/wp-content/uploads/2016/01/git.png" alt="Git Installer with Windows Command Prompt Option Enabled" width="499" height="387" class="alignnone size-full wp-image-2945" /></a>

-    **Important:** If you do not select the "Use Git from the Windows Command Prompt" option, you must manually add the Git installation folder to your Path or the DCOS CLI will not work.
+    **Important:** If you do not select the "Use Git from the Windows Command Prompt" option, you must manually add the Git installation folder to your Path or the DC/OS CLI will not work.

 #### Installing virtualenv